 USPSTF 2016 Recommendation on Aspirin Use to Prevent Cardiovascular Disease and Colorectal Cancer

-In April 2016, the United States Preventive Services Task Force published a final recommendation statement on aspirin use for the primary prevention of cardiovascular disease and colorectal cancer.
+In April 2016, the United States Preventive Services Task Force (USPSTF) published a final recommendation statement on aspirin use for the primary prevention of cardiovascular disease and colorectal cancer.
 In addition, the evidence summaries were released which outline the studies reviewed to produce the recommendation.
 The Task Force found that people ages 50 to 59 who have an increased risk for cardiovascular disease can lower their risk for heart attacks, stroke and colon cancer by taking a daily low-dose aspirin.
-They also found that those ages 60 to 69 can benefit as well, but should discuss the treatment with their health care provider first.
-Click here to access the recommendation summary.
-A consumer fact sheet available here explains the final recommendation in plain language.
+They also found that those ages 60 to 69 can benefit as well but should discuss the treatment with their health care provider first.
+Access the recommendation summary.
+A consumer fact sheet (PDF) explains the final recommendation in plain language.

 Public Comment to the USPSTF